 The fifth type of mistaken thinking we can easily fall into during times of change is called attachment to outcome.

-When times are stable, having a strong emotional attachment to a goal can help us to achieve it.
+When times are stable, having a strong emotional attachment to achieving a particular goal can help us to achieve it.
 But when everything is changing, no outcome is ever guaranteed.
-Now a strong emotional attachment to a specific outcome can become a disadvantage, if it makes it difficult for us to adapt changing circumstances.
+Now strong emotional attachment to a specific outcome can become a disadvantage if it makes it difficult for us to adapt changing circumstances.

-This does not mean that we need to give up all hope of ever achieving anything.
-Instead, we can learn to thrive in a time of change by doing two apparently opposite things: completely letting go of our emotional attachment to a particular goal, while at the same time completely retaining our intention to achieve it.
+This doesn’t mean that we need to give up all hope of ever achieving anything during times of change.
+Instead, we can learn to thrive in times of change if we do two apparently opposite things: let go of our emotional attachment to a particular goal, while at the same time retaining our absolute intention to achieve it.

-When we know our purpose then, if circumstances change, we can easily let go of our previous goal and look for new goals that will achieve the same purpose, in the new context.
-And knowing the purpose behind our actions will then bring us extra energy and enthusiasm to pursue and achieve our goals.
+When we know our purpose then if circumstances change it becomes easy to let go of our previous goal and look for new goals that will achieve the same purpose.
+And when we know the purpose behind our actions, that will also bring extra energy and enthusiasm to whatever goals we pursue.

 This is the attitude that enabled Thomas Edison to invent the lightbulb.
 Each time he tried something that didn’t work he didn’t wail, “Oh, no!
 I’ve failed again!
-I’ll never amount to anything!”
+Boo hoo!”

 Instead, he said: